kluttamaguzi/Public-Projects/README.md

 # Public-Projects
-This Repository stores all projects meant for the general public 📈 Evaluating Stock Return Predictability and Trading Performance Using LASSO
+This Repository stores all projects meant for the general public

-##Objective
+ ## Evaluating Stock Return Predictability and Trading Performance Using LASSO

+## Objective
 This project investigates whether next-day stock returns can be predicted using historical price data and technical indicators, and whether such predictions can be translated into a profitable trading strategy.

 ---